 Syncplicty’s latest update includes at Microsoft Office Online capability so that users with an Office 365 account can view and edit documents directly from an online web browser.
-The company also added support for editing Office applications on their Android devices, along with a Syncplicity App Tab for in-use file notifications so that users are notified in real-time when files are being viewed, editing and saved.
+The company also added support for editing Office applications on their Android devices, along with a Syncplicity by Axway App Tab for in-use file notifications so that users are notified in real-time when files are being viewed, editing and saved.

 A multi-folder sharing with security controls also has been added so IT administrators can control the sharing rights for files and folders.
-The Syncplicity application also now supports Microsoft Azure so that users can locate Syncplicity StorageVaults on the Azure public cloud.
+The Syncplicity application also now supports Microsoft Azure so that users can locate Syncplicity by Axway StorageVaults on the Azure public cloud.

 Enterprise file sharing competitor Egnyte launched a hybrid data governance solution that allows users to control files stored collectively in Box, Dropbox, Microsoft SharePoint, Google Drive, Documentum and network attached servers (NAS).
 The Egnyte Protect data governance capability integrates with the public cloud and on-premise repositories.

 Isabell Guis, Egnyte’s chief marketing and strategy officer, said the Egnyte Protect is a uniform abstraction layer that connects to on-premise repositories.
 The governance capability gives IT administrators universal control over content.

 “We make sure that policies and security features are enforced,” she said.